A book that reads the room

 Rebecca Wilkinson (b.
 Montreal) is a designer and art director with an interest in design history, tools and processes as they relate to labor and organizational structures.

-She has worked internationally as a producer and art director in commercial photography.
-As a designer, she has produced identities and publications for interior architects, fine artists, and industrial designers.
+Rebecca has worked internationally as a producer and art director in commercial photography.
+As a designer, she has produced identities and publications for interior architects, fine artists, and industrial designers, in addition to art directing editorials and covers for magazines like Bloomberg Businessweek.

 Rebecca holds an MFA from Rhode Island School of Design, and has taught at both RISD and Parsons School of Design.
-She is currently art directing editorial packages for Bloomberg Businessweek, and learning how to play an analog synthesizer.
+She is currently learning how to dance salsa and play an analog synthesizer.

 FULLSERVICE OFFICE © 2026